Rejection-Sampled Linear Codes for Lossy Compression and Channel Simulation: Introduction

-In this work, we propose combining greedy rejection sampling \cite{harsha2010communication} and a linear code (which we call the inner code), yielding an efficient channel simulation scheme for small blocklengths.
-Our scheme can be applied to any additive noise channel with finite field vector input , i.e., $\mathbf{X}\in\mathbb{F}_{q}^{n}$, $\mathbf{Y}=\mathbf{X}+\mathbf{Z}$, where $\mathbf{Z}$ has an exchangeable distribution.
-We show that, as long as the inner code has a large enough distance, our scheme uses an amount of communication close to the capacity $C=\max_{p_{\mathbf{X}}}I(\mathbf{X};\mathbf{Y})$, and hence is capacity-achieving.
+In this work, we propose efficient channel simulation schemes by integrating linear codes (which we call the inner codes) with rejection sampling \cite{devroye1986nonuniform}.
+Our schemes can be applied to exactly simulate any additive exchangeable noise (AXN) channel with finite field vector input, i.e., $\mathbf{X}\in\mathbb{F}_{q}^{n}$, $\mathbf{Y}=\mathbf{X}+\mathbf{Z}$, where $\mathbf{Z}$ has an exchangeable distribution.
+Notably, our schemes perform well even at short blocklengths.
+We show that: \begin{itemize} \item The rejection-sampled syndrome encoder (RSSE), which combines syndrome coding of linear codes with rejection sampling, can simulate AXN channels.
+For a subclass termed restricted type channels (RTCs), it can achieve an amount of communication within $\log e + 1$ bits from the channel capacity $C=\max_{p_{\mathbf{X}}}I(\mathbf{X};\mathbf{Y})$. \item The state-dependent RSSE, which integrates the RSSE with a technique termed RTC-decomposition, can simulate any AXN channel using an amount of communication within $\log e + 1$ bits from the excess functional information lower bound \cite[Proposition 1]{sfrl_trans}

+which is tighter than channel capacity for finite blocklengths.
+Practical implementations based on BCH codes \cite{boseClassErrorCorrecting1960,hocquenghemCodesCorrecteursDerreurs1959} and polar codes \cite{arikan2009channel,koradaPolarCodesAre2010} are discussed.
+For the simulation of BSCs, the BCH-based construction with a blocklength of $n = 63$ attains a rate comparable to the PolarSim \cite{sriramu2024fast} with $n = 4096$, resulting in a smaller latency while maintaining computational efficiency.
+The polar-based construction asymptotically achieves the channel capacity with $O(n^{3/2}\log n)$ average complexity, enabling scalable high-performance simulation. \item The greedy RSSE (GRSSE) is a construction inspired by greedy rejection sampling \cite{harsha2010communication} for simulating any AXN channel.
+As long as the inner code has a sufficiently large distance, the constructed RSSE achieves an amount of communication close to the channel capacity $C$, and hence is capacity-achieving. \end{itemize}

 An application of our scheme is lossy source coding over $\mathbb{F}_{q}^{n}$ with Hamming distortion.
 By simulating the Hamming ball channel where $\mathbf{Z}$ is uniform over a Hamming ball, we can ensure that the distortion is always below the limit (as in $d$-semifaithful codes \cite{ornstein1990universal,zhang1997redundancy,kontoyiannis2000pointwise}), while attaining the rate-distortion function.
 Experiment results show that our scheme can outperform conventional linear covering codes \cite{berger2003rate,cohen1985covering} in terms of rate-distortion performance over a certain range of distortion levels.
 Perhaps surprisingly, unlike conventional linear covering codes which requires a good trade-off between the rate and the covering radius, our scheme only requires the inner linear code to have a large distance (instead of a large covering radius).
 As long as the distance is large enough, our scheme can achieve the rate-distortion function, regardless of the rate of the inner code.
 This makes it significantly easier to find good inner codes for our scheme, giving a constructive approach to attain the rate-distortion function, compared to finding linear covering codes that attain the rate-distortion function where the only known techniques are non-constructive \cite{berger2003rate}.